Detectors used in high performance liquid chromatography

 - Liquid light scattering detectors

 - Chiral detectors

 - Pulsed Amperometric detectors

-Let’s understand detectors used in high-performance liquid chromatography:
+Let’s understand the detectors used in high performance liquid chromatography:

 - Refractive Index detectors: A solute’s ability to modify the RI of the mobile phase is required for detection.
 The detector can be very useful for detecting non-ionic compounds that don’t absorb in the UV region or fluoresce.
 Christiansen effect detectors, interferometer detectors, and thermal lens detectors are all types of RI detectors.

 - UV detectors: These are the most common detectors used in HPLC.
 Most organic compounds absorb in the visible or ultraviolet range of the spectrum.
 All of them are based on Beer-Lambert law.
 There are two types of UV detectors: single wavelength and multi-wavelength.
 Detectors of this type are of two types: Dispersion detectors and Diode Array Detectors (DADs).
 Detector for separation of carboxylic acids and fatty acids.
 In traditional medicine, DAD is used to identify poisons.

 - Fluorescence detectors: In terms of sensitivity, specificity, and selection, these detectors are the best available today.
 The flow cell can detect a single molecule.
 UV detectors have a sensitivity 10 to 1000 times higher than strong UV absorbing materials.
 There are 3 types: single wavelength: has a sensitivity of ~ 1 X 10 exp-9 g/ml.
 This is a multivariable FL detector.
 The most sensitive optical technique is the laser-induced FL detector.
 LIFD is typically used with Capillary Electrophoresis.